heetbeet/TryCatch.jl/README.md

            @catch e->e isa MethodError begin
                println("Oops cannot use sqrt on a string: ", e) end
-           @success begin
-               println("This will only execute when no error occurs") end
+           @success println("This will only execute when no error occurs")
-           @finally begin
-               println("This will always execute")
+           @finally println("This will always execute")
-           end
        end
 Oops cannot use sqrt on a string: MethodError(sqrt, ("34",), 0x00000000000073cc) This will always execute